dxe290/helloisdi/aboutme.md

-REFERENCES
+<sub>REFERENCES</sub>

 Ph.D.
 Lillian Manzor, Chair, Professor of Spanish, The Michelle Bowman Underwood Department of Modern Languages and Literatures, University of Miami, lmanzor@miami.edu

 Dr. Logan Connors, Chair of the Department, Professor of French, The Michelle Bowman Underwood Department of Modern Languages and Literatures, University of Miami, logan.connors@miami.edu

 Dr. Allison Schifani, Associate Professor of Modern Languages and Literatures, The Michelle Bowman Underwood Department of Modern Languages and Literatures, University of Miami, ams611@miami.edu